ipfs/specs/src/http-gateways/path-gateway.md

 ## Query Parameters for CAR Requests

 The following query parameters are only available for requests made with either a `format=car` query parameter or an `Accept: application/vnd.ipld.car` request header.
-These parameters modify shape of the IPLD graph returned within the car file
+These parameters modify shape of the IPLD graph returned within the car file.

 ### `car-scope` (request query parameter)